1. Religion & Spirituality

-Discordianism was founded in the late 1950s with the publication of the Principia Discordia.
-It hails Eris, the Greek goddess of discord, as the central mythological figure, and stresses the value of randomness, chaos, and disagreement, among other things, as the first rule of Discordianism is that there are no rules.
+Discordianism was founded in the late 1950s with the publication of the "Principia Discordia."
+It hails Eris, the Greek goddess of discord, as the central mythological figure.
 Discordians are often also known as Erisians.

-Parody Religion?
+Parody Religion

-Many consider Discordianism to be a parody religion.
-After all, two fellows calling themselves "Malaclype the Younger" and "Omar Khayyam Ravenhurst" authored the Principia Discordia after being inspired, so they claim, by hallucinations in a bowling alley.
+Many consider Discordianism to be a parody religion (one that mocks the beliefs of others).
+After all, two fellows calling themselves "Malaclype the Younger" and "Omar Khayyam Ravenhurst" authored the "Principia Discordia" after being inspired—so they claim—by hallucinations in a bowling alley.

 Discordians themselves do not agree on the matter.
 Some embrace it largely as a joke, while others embrace Discordianism as a philosophy.
 Some literally worship Eris as a goddess, while others consider her merely a symbol of the messages of the religion.